GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Evaluation Setups

 \subsection{Metrics}

-Similar to prior work \cite{DCRNN_ICLR2018, STMGCN_AAAI2019,Forecaster}, our evaluation uses the root-mean-square error (RMSE) \cite{metrics} and the mean absolute percentage error (MAPE) \cite{metrics} to measure the accuracy of the forecasting results.
+Consistent with previous studies \cite{DCRNN_ICLR2018, STMGCN_AAAI2019,Forecaster}, our evaluation uses the root-mean-square error (RMSE) \cite{metrics} and the mean absolute percentage error (MAPE) \cite{metrics} to measure the accuracy of the forecasting results on NYC Taxi and PEMS-BAY.
 RMSE characterizes the absolute error, while MAPE characterizes the relative error.
 Lower RMSE and MAPE mean better accuracy.

 For the NYC Taxi dataset, following the practice in prior work~\cite{STMGCN_AAAI2019, Forecaster}, we set a threshold on taxi demand when calculating MAPE: if $x_t^i < 20$ ($x_t^i$ refers to the hourly taxi demand at location $i$ at time $t$), exclude $x_t^i$ from the calculation of MAPE.